kjaah20/Spiking-neural-network/README.md

 AbuHassan, K. (2013).
 Modelling synaptic loss, compensation mechanisms and neural oscillations in Alzheimer's Disease (Doctoral dissertation, University of Ulster).

 Abu-Hassan, K., Coyle, D., Maguire, L. (2012) Investigating the neural correlates of pathological cortical networks in Alzheimer's disease using heterogeneous neuronal models.
 IEEE Trans Biomed Eng.
 2012 Mar;59(3):890-6. doi: 10.1109/TBME.2011.2181843.

+To run the model, type _HodgkinHuxley4_ in the command window.
+Note that _HodgkinHuxley4.m_ and _wiener.m_ should be at the same directory.

+The code outputs the raster plot and the power spectra of the network oscillatory activity.
+More information can be found in the above paper.